 Walking for exercise is simply walking at a faster pace than you would normally walk.
 This form of low-impact aerobic exercise is less jarring than jogging, meaning it’s better for your spine and joints.

 You can complete this exercise nearly anywhere, making it extremely convenient.
-Grab a friend and head to a local trail or even the mall to reap the benefits.
+Grab a friend and head to a local trail or even the mall, or hop on a treadmill to reap the benefits.

-Like elliptical trainers, stationary bikes were designed to stimulate the motion of a bike without any unnecessary impact from riding over uneven ground.
+Like elliptical trainers, stationary bikes were designed to simulate the motion of a bike without any unnecessary impact from riding over uneven ground.
 Many fitness centers offer guided cycling classes for all levels.